cbcielo/Week-2-Lab-Report/15L-Tutorial.md

 ![Image](part7.png)

 ---
 **Congrats!
 You have completed the tutorial!
-Thabk you for following along!**
+Thank you for following along!**